FondazioneChipsIT/picobello/README.md

 This is an experimental branch to support VCS and Xcelium Simulator.
 Some edits have been made that change standard behavior of repo's make file:

-- If you don't have bender you can download it by running `make bender`.
-It will be installed in the repo dir.
+- If you don't have bender you can download it by running `source install-bender.sh` in a bash shell.
+It will be installed in the repo dir and added in the env PATH variable.
+If you installed bender in this way you can set again the env variable by running `source install-bender.sh`.
 - All software targets have been disabled.
 All precompiled test binary are shipped with the repo.
 - To run VCS use `make vcs-clean vcs-compile` and then use `make vcs-run`.
 - To run Xcelium use `make xcelium-clean xcelium-compile` and then use `make xcelium-run-batch` or `make xcelium-run` to run it with the GUI.